DevAdedoyin/sole_mate/README.md

 ### UI Source
 - https://dribbble.com/shots/23846301-E-commerce-Mobile-App
 ### Assets and Image Sources
-- Most images used in this project were sourced from Gucci store website.
+- Most images used in this project were sourced from the Gucci store website and Pixabay.

 ## LICENSE
 - See the LICENSE.md file for license rights and limitations (MIT).